 Furthermore, James further elaborates on how the tongue, such a small part of the body, can make great boasts.
 We can use it to discourage and harm others or use the tongue to encourage and help strengthen people in a positive direction.
 Either way, the tongue is a powerful tool and must be used with caution.
 As believers, we have the capacity and ability to tame the tongue.
 God has given us His Holy Spirit and therefore we are without excuse.

-7 All kinds of animals, birds, reptiles and sea creatures are being tamed and have been tamed by mankind, 8 but no human being can tame the tongue.
+7 For every kind of animal, bird, creeping thing, and sea creature, is tamed, and has been tamed by mankind; 8 but nobody can tame the tongue.
 It is a restless evil, full of deadly poison.
-With the tongue we praise our Lord and Father, and with it we curse human beings, who have been made in God’s likeness.
-10 Out of the same mouth come praise and cursing.
-My brothers and sisters, this should not be.
-11 Can both fresh water and salt water flow from the same spring?
-12 My brothers and sisters, can a fig tree bear olives, or a grapevine bear figs?
-Neither can a salt spring produce fresh water.
+9 With it we bless our God and Father, and with it we curse men who are made in the image of God.
+10 Out of the same mouth comes blessing and cursing.
+My brothers, these things ought not to be so.
+11 Does a spring send out from the same opening fresh and bitter water?
+12 Can a fig tree, my brothers, yield olives, or a vine figs?
+Thus no spring yields both salt water and fresh water.

 It’s interesting how humans have the power and authority to tame wild beasts and animals.
 For instance, there are zoos all around the world that give society the ability to train and be in control of the most powerful animals in the world–such as the lion or elephant.
 However, despite man’s ability to have “dominion” over creation, they aren’t able to tame a small tongue inside their mouth.